fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 *Strada del Vino* in RET and *TasteTrentino* in PAT just contain of and show a small subset of this data.
 Not all information might be available as of now but this is mainly related to the fact that it is just too much work to create a proprietary application for each region.
 Linked Data can change this as every region would use the same schemas for describing the data and an application developer could easily add new regions that provide the necessary data sets.
 It would also motivate wineyards, farmers, agricultural tour providers, breeders and other tourist facilities to provide more information about themselves to get better visibility in the application and thus generate more revenue.
 Instead of just providing the raw data about them they can and should also link to related content, which is available in the Linked Data Cloud.
 This will increase the value of POIs and events and, at the same time, enable those POIs and events to return more interesting results to the tourist/consumer of the data and again increasing visibility and outreach for the independent tourist facilities.

-#### Additional use-cases
+#### Additional Datasets and Use-cases

-TODO
+The use-cases of Fusepool P3 are not limited to those presented in this document.
+However, within the project runtime it is only realistic to work with a subset of data available.
+We present additional data sets which could be transformed to Linked Open Data:

-* Mobility Data standards: There could be also realtime data, bike sharing, car rental, tec,  not only scheduled.
+* Additional mobility data: Real time data (traffic, bus position etc), bike sharing, car rental etc.

 ### Fusepool P3 Development Roadmap